Men's Health

 PSA is a protein that's getting some impressive teammates.
 The Swedish STHLM3 test combines PSA with genetic markers and other factors, achieving 74% accuracy compared to PSA's 56%.
 The 4Kscore can tell you if that elevated PSA is worth worrying about, reducing false positive test results.

 These aren't future technologies—they're available now.
 They're turning the screening test from a blunt instrument into a precision tool.
-At present, they are typically offered at specialist centres.
+At present, they are typically offered at specialist centres by expert urologists.

 The Global Wake-Up Call